No. 7 Florida Men’s Basketball Extends Streak for Historic SEC Road Victory

 For the first time since 1997, Florida traveled to Austin to face Texas — and left with a program-best seventh straight SEC road win.

-The No. 7 Gators (22-6, 13-2 SEC) added to their eight-game win streak with a 84-71 win over the Texas Longhorns (17-11, 8-7) in a packed out Moody Center.
+The No. 7 Gators (22-6, 13-2 SEC) added to their eight-game win streak with a 84-71 win against the Texas Longhorns (17-11, 8-7) in a packed Moody Center.
 Wednesday’s victory proved physical, relentless and historic during a game of runs that stayed close until the final eight minutes.

 With an offensive rebound with 18:13 left in the first half, Rueben Chinyelu broke the program record for single-season offensive rebounds with 115.
 Chinyelu broke Dwayne Davis’ record of 114, which was set during the 1988-89 season.